Skip to content

 Else, a dict of strings and action vectors where the strings represent the action labels.

-If none is provided, by default, all unit movement vectors are included and shuch for all layers (if the environment has layers.)
+If none is provided, by default, all unit steps in all cardinal directions are included and such for all layers (if the environment has layers.)

 name : str, optional